 Please keep in mind that specific schedules are subject to small adjustments throughout the season.
 Always acquire the most-recent schedule upon arriving in person, either at the Denali Bus Depot or Denali Visitor Center.

-Download the 2021 transit bus schedule.
+Download the 2021 transit bus schedule (updated August 25, 2021; note, precise schedule for September 9 through 16 TBD).
 Tickets go on sale for each summer starting December 1 of the year prior.

 Below are the base ticket prices for non-narrated transit buses.
 These prices do not include the park entrance fee.